Uncovering Suicidal Ideation and Other Dangerous Secrets within Schools and Universities

 Auckland – Tuesday, 14 August 2018 - Potters Park Events Centre, Auckland

 Registrations from 8.30am

-Parking:There is plenty of free, onsite parking and paid parking available close by
+Parking:There is limited free, onsite parking and paid parking available close by

 Catering and dietary requirements